-These are ten typical storytelling elements.
+What are the typical storytelling elements?

-In storytelling, some things work—again and again.
+In storytelling, some things work — again and again.

 “Dramaturgy is the study of dramatic composition and the representation of the main elements of drama on the stage.”